AegixLinux/website/docs/installation/compatible-devices.md

 ## Tested Devices

-Aegix Linux installation is designed to be straightforward on machines that can be set to LEGACY BIOS mode, targeting the normative x86 CPU architecture.
+The Aegix ISO boots on both UEFI and legacy BIOS machines, targeting the normative x86 CPU architecture.
+On some machines you will need to disable Secure Boot.
 We have conducted tests on a variety of devices to ensure compatibility and performance.
 Here are the devices that Aegix Linux has been successfully installed on:

 ### ThinkPad Series
 - **X220**